-What do you think of your course, have there been any particular highlights for you?
+What do you think of your course so far?

 As exciting as education is, the highlights have been all the extra-curricular events that have taken place as part of the Law School and the student-led Law Society.
 Everything from the head of school dinners, to the social excursion trips and the annual law ball, have all been moments I glad I experienced whilst studying here.
 My biggest highlight and the one event I put above the rest was the 2017 Law’s Got Talent.
 An event put together by the Law School and the Law Society and one I had the privilege of planning and hosting in front of peers and staff.

-How would you describe the help and guidance provided by the staff within the School?
+How would you describe the help and guidance provided by the staff?

 The help and guidance provided by the school works on a two-way street.
 If you think you need help or guidance and you bring it to the attention of the staff, you will receive it.
 There are roughly 300 students per year, so it is hard for the staff to know everyone on a first name basis but from what I have seen, they do try.